Rick Reeves, Preaching Pastor

 Favorite Movie: Woodlawn, The King’s Speech, She’s the Man

-Obscure Facts/Secrets: I worked on a mushroom farm on the island of Borneo in Malaysia for a month.
+Obscure Facts/Secrets: I lived and worked on a mushroom farm on the island of Borneo in Malaysia for a month.
 The organization served as a ministry for single mothers living in Kuching, Malaysia.
 If you’re ever interested in creating a sustainable mushroom growing start-up, hit me up — I know all the tricks of the trade (kind of).
 On second thought, please don’t; I don’t have room for that in my backyard.

 I want my GCC family to know: I am deeply committed to this community and believe God utilizes the people in our lives to exhort us and affirm what God is already speaking to us.
 I am thankful to have an opportunity to serve, glean from community, and contribute to the body of Christ however God leads.